 01-User Interface development

-This tutorial illustrates hands-on development on a User Interface(UI) running a small test program using TensorFlow, with interactive execution on the UI. gpurun tool is used to gain exclusive access to the UI GPU.
+This tutorial illustrates hands-on development on a User Interface(UI) running a small test program using TensorFlow, with interactive execution. gpurun tool is used to gain exclusive access to the UI GPU.
 As well, Python custom virtual environments are employed.

 Virtual environment setup